NCATS-Tangerine/tkg-beacon/README.md

 ## Getting Started

-This project was developed using Python 3.6, and it is advised that you use this version.
+This project currently uses Python 3.7, and it is advised that you use this version.

 ### Configuring